 - Damage to heart muscle.
 The inflammation associated with rheumatic fever can weaken the heart muscle, affecting its ability to pump.

-Damage to the mitral valve, other heart valves or other heart tissues can cause problems with the heart later in life.
-Resulting conditions can include:
+Damage to the heart valves or other heart tissues can lead to irregular, chaotic heartbeats (atrial fibrillation) or heart failure later in life.

-The only way to prevent rheumatic fever is to treat strep throat infections or scarlet fever promptly with a full course of appropriate antibiotics.
+The only way to prevent rheumatic fever is to treat strep throat infections or scarlet fever promptly and completely with a full course of appropriate antibiotics.